-- Reiterate until you have a quotient less than 16.
-Remember to move the remainders from 10 to 15 to hexadecimal notation.
+Reiterate until you have a quotient less than 16.
+Remember to move the remainder from 10 to 15 to hexadecimal notation.
 Write down every remnant as you go.
 The last quotient (smaller than 16) is the first digit of your number.
 Here’s the following example:

 Take the very last quotient and divide again by 16.
 1240/16 = 77 Remainder 8.

 77/16 = 4 Remaining 13 = D.